suhailahmad9091/RMS-Backend/README.md

 # RMS - Backend

-<div align="justify"> The Todo backend is developed using Go, PostgreSQL, and the Chi router.
-It includes features like user registration, login, logout, profile management, and account deletion.
-Users can create, view, and manage todos, including marking todos as completed, viewing incomplete and completed todos, and deleting all todos.
-The backend uses JWT-based session management to ensure secure authentication and authorization for all user interactions.
-This design provides a robust structure for user and todo management in a secure and efficient manner. <div>
+<div align="justify"> The RMS backend has three user roles: admin, sub-admin, and users.
+Admins have full access, sub-admins can manage resources they have created, and users can perform regular user-level actions.
+User attributes include name, email, and multiple addresses (with latitude/longitude coordinates).
+Admins and sub-admins also have name and email attributes and can hold multiple roles.
+The system provides various APIs, including fetching all restaurants, fetching restaurant dishes, calculating restaurant distance from a user's address, listing sub-admins (admin only), and listing or creating users, restaurants, and dishes (admin and sub-admin, with role-based restrictions).
+It also includes login and logout functionality, with secure access managed by role-based permissions.
+JWT-based session management ensures secure authentication and authorization, providing a robust and efficient structure for user interactions. <div>

 # Tech Stack Used